infrahouse/terraform-aws-cloud-init/README.md

   * `puppet-code` - the puppet manifests and other code.
   * `infrahouse-toolkit` - The InfraHouse toolkit.
 Specifically, we need a puppet wrapper `ih-ppuppet`.
+  * packages from the `var.packages` list.

 Finally, [Cloud-init](https://cloudinit.readthedocs.io/en/latest/index.html) runs a puppet wrapper (`ih-puppet`) to apply manifests from the `puppet-code`.

+The module accepts `var.puppet_hiera_config_path` variable, should you want to use alternative hiera data.

 ## Usage